 Pricing:

 No standard fees.
-Pricing and licensing varies among users.
+Pricing and licensing vary among users.

 6 Open-Source Cloud Monitoring Tools